OverTheWire Bandit Walkthrough

 - Use

-with additional filters for ownership and size.find / -type f -user bandit7 -group bandit6 -size 33c 2>/dev/null
+findwith additional filters for ownership and size.find / -type f -user bandit7 -group bandit6 -size 33c 2>/dev/null -userand-groupfilter by the file’s owner and group.2>/dev/nullsuppresses permission errors during the search.

 - Use